-I’m not talking about retiring by 25, 30, or even 35 like I recently did.
-I’m talking about retiring after 18 years working while consistently saving 55%+ of your after tax income!
+I’m not talking about retiring by 25, 30, or even 35 like I did.
+What I’m talking about is retiring after 18 years working while consistently saving 55%+ of your after tax income!

 Why do people have limiting beliefs about themselves?
 Is it due to low self-esteem, a lack of education, jealousy or delusion perhaps?
-Is it the same reason why people are unhappy and bitter?
+Perhaps it’s the same reason why people are unhappy and bitter?

 In the following section, I’d like to highlight some of the push-backs from commenters on my “How To Retire Early And Never Have To Work Again” post.
 You should feel free to read the comments yourself.